Gothic (2026 video game)

-Gothic is an upcoming remake of the 2001 computer game of the same name.
-The game is in development at Alkimia Interactive.
+Gothic 1 Remake is an upcoming action role-playing game developed by Alkimia Interactive and published by THQ Nordic.
+It is a remake of Piranha Bytes' 2001 video game of the same name.
+The game is scheduled to release for PlayStation 5, Windows and Xbox Series X/S in early 2026.

-Background and production
+Development and gameplay

-In May 2019, the Austrian computer game publisher THQ Nordic bought the German development studio Piranha Bytes, which was the author and the rights holder of the computer game Gothic.
+In May 2019, the Austrian computer game publisher THQ Nordic bought the German development studio Piranha Bytes, which were the creators and owners of the Gothic series.
 This title and ownership passed to THQ Nordic.

-In December 2019, the Spanish branch of THQ Nordic, THQ Barcelona, released the game demo Gothic Playable Teaser and at the same time started a public survey to get feedback from the Gothic fan community on the demo and on the idea of a remake.
+In December 2019, the Spanish branch of THQ Nordic, THQ Barcelona, released the game demo Gothic Playable Teaser and at the same time started a public survey to get feedback from the fan community on the demo and on the idea of a remake.
 The response to it was relatively high, with over 180,000 downloads of the demo and over 30,000 responses, which varied accordingly.
 In February 2020, THQ Nordic announced the production of the remake.
 According to the publisher, over 90% of the players were in favor for a production of a remake.
+Aside from certain graphics taken from the playable teaser, there was a "complete reboot" in game design, after the community feedback on the demo called for a remake that was more close to the original than the demo itself.

-Before the start of production, in May 2020, Alkimia Interactive was founded in Barcelona specifically for the development of a Gothic remake.
+Before the start of production, in March 2021, Alkimia Interactive was founded in Barcelona specifically for the development of a Gothic remake.
 All creative people involved were advised to have played the original title before the start of production.
 Piranha Bytes itself had stated to THQ Nordic that its own motivation in game development was not another Gothic game, but the development of other titles such as ELEX.
+But as a result of the closure of Piranha Bytes in Winter 23/24, some employees of that team joined the studio Alkimia Interactive and thus the production of the remake.
+People who had worked on the first Gothic game, but had not been employees of Piranha Bytes for some time, were also recruited for the development.